Thank you for reading our post, please rate this article at the end.

 If you’re a side or stomach sleeper, chances are you always find using sleeping pads pretty uncomfortable.

-However, there’re several tips you could use to work around this.
+However, there are several tips you can use to work around this.

-You’ve to think of the body’s natural contours, the hardness of the ground, and your weight.
+You have to consider the body’s natural contours, the hardness of the ground, and your weight.
 Generally, your body weight tends to concentrate on the hips and shoulders.

 When picking a spot to lay your sleeping pad, choose a ground that lets you scoop two shallow depressions for your hips and shoulders.
 This way, you’re contouring the dirt and debris to match your body contour.